raveintospace/CustomAirbnb/README.md

 <br/>
 <li>DetailView that replicates Wallapop's DetailView, including an Image Carousel</li>
 <li>ReportView to report listings, notifies DetailView to show a gratitude message to user</li>
-<li>BookView to simulate a booking request for the listing, with DatePicker & Stepper</li>
+<li>BookView to simulate a booking request for the listing, with DatePicker</li>
 <li>ReportView & BookView sheets presented using @ViewBuilder & switch</li>
 <br/>
 <li>Core Data to manage listings favorited by user, including a DataService</li>